amjadkhalil/_s/README.md

 Getting Started
 ---------------

-If you want to keep it simple, head over to https://underscores.me and generate your `hello-world` based theme from there.
+If you want to keep it simple, head over to https://underscores.me and generate your `newname_` based theme from there.
 You just input the name of the theme you want to create, click the "Generate" button, and you get your ready-to-awesomize starter theme.

-If you want to set things up manually, download `hello-world` from GitHub.
-The first thing you want to do is copy the `hello-world` directory and change the name to something else (like, say, `megatherium-is-awesome`), and then you'll need to do a five-step find and replace on the name in all the templates.
+If you want to set things up manually, download `newname_` from GitHub.
+The first thing you want to do is copy the `newname_` directory and change the name to something else (like, say, `megatherium-is-awesome`), and then you'll need to do a five-step find and replace on the name in all the templates.

-1. Search for `'hello-world'` (inside single quotations) to capture the text domain.
+1. Search for `'newname_'` (inside single quotations) to capture the text domain.
-2. Search for `hello-world` to capture all the function names.
+2. Search for `newname_` to capture all the function names.
-3. Search for `Text Domain: hello-world` in `style.css`.
+3. Search for `Text Domain: newname_` in `style.css`.
-4. Search for <code>&nbsp;hello-world</code> (with a space before it) to capture DocBlocks.
+4. Search for <code>&nbsp;newname_</code> (with a space before it) to capture DocBlocks.
-5. Search for `hello-world-` to capture prefixed handles.
+5. Search for `newname_-` to capture prefixed handles.

 OR

-1. Search for: `'hello-world'` and replace with: `'megatherium-is-awesome'`
+1. Search for: `'newname_'` and replace with: `'megatherium-is-awesome'`
-2. Search for: `hello-world` and replace with: `megatherium_is_awesome_`
+2. Search for: `newname_` and replace with: `megatherium_is_awesome_`
-3. Search for: `Text Domain: hello-world` and replace with: `Text Domain: megatherium-is-awesome` in `style.css`.
+3. Search for: `Text Domain: newname_` and replace with: `Text Domain: megatherium-is-awesome` in `style.css`.
-4. Search for: <code>&nbsp;hello-world</code> and replace with: <code>&nbsp;Megatherium_is_Awesome</code>
+4. Search for: <code>&nbsp;newname_</code> and replace with: <code>&nbsp;Megatherium_is_Awesome</code>
-5. Search for: `hello-world-` and replace with: `megatherium-is-awesome-`
+5. Search for: `newname_-` and replace with: `megatherium-is-awesome-`

-Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `hello-world.pot` from `languages` folder to use the theme's slug.
+Then, update the stylesheet header in `style.css`, the links in `footer.php` with your own information and rename `newname_.pot` from `languages` folder to use the theme's slug.
 Next, update or delete this readme.

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)